djrobson/ReverbWave/JUCE_Integration_Notes.md

 - Created a preset selector with carefully designed reverb types
 - Developed custom look and feel for UI components

-### Challenges with JUCE Integration

-Several challenges led to the decision to move away from JUCE:
-1. **Dependency Issues**:
-   - Building the JUCE plugin required multiple X11 development libraries
-   - System dependencies like libxcursor-dev, libxinerama-dev, libxcomposite-dev, webkit2gtk, gtk3
-   - Build failures at juce_gui_basics compilation due to missing X11/extensions/Xinerama.h

-2. **Complexity**:
-   - JUCE added significant complexity to the build system
-   - Required additional setup to work in cross-platform environments

-3. **Performance Overhead**:
-   - The full JUCE framework introduced overhead not necessary for the core audio processing

-### Transition to Standalone C++ Application

-The project was successfully refactored into a standalone C++ application:
-1. **Removed JUCE Dependencies**:
-   - Eliminated all JUCE modules from the build
-   - Implemented custom terminal-based visualization
-   - Created platform-specific code for Windows and Unix compatibility

-2. **Simplified Build System**:
-   - Updated CMake configuration for easier cross-platform building
-   - Removed complex plugin-specific build requirements
-   - Added platform-specific library linking

-3. **Maintained Core Functionality**:
-   - Preserved the advanced reverb engine
-   - Implemented the spectrum analyzer with fluid wave animations
-   - Kept the preset system and parameter control

 ## Current Implementation Components